yagnik/go-template/README.md

 - Inside the directory where you cloned the repo run: `make test`.
 - The above will bring up docker containers using docker-compose and run tests to ensure everything is setup properly.
 - Remove the folders as needed according to your project
-- Replace path in docker-compose and Dockerfile to your go code
+- Replace path in makefile to your go code

 ## Directory structure
 - cmd: main applications, directories inside should match executable